-- If the deceased had a Last Will & Testament, send it to American Citizen Services by email or fax.
+- If the deceased had a Last Will & Testament, send it to the American Citizens Services unit by email or fax.

-- If the deceased did not have a Last Will & Testament but had substantial personal effects and a number of next-of-kin, send notarized Affidavits of Next-of-Kin (PDF 63KB) to American Citizen Services by email or fax.
-Next-of-kin in Thailand may have affidavits notarized at the American Citizen Services unit of the U.S. Embassy in Bangkok or the U.S. Consulate General in Chiang Mai free of charge.
+- If the deceased did not have a Last Will & Testament but had substantial personal effects and a number of next-of-kin, send notarized Affidavits of Next-of-Kin (PDF 63KB) to the American Citizens Services unit by email or fax.
+Next-of-kin in Thailand may have affidavits notarized at the American Citizens Services unit of the U.S. Embassy in Bangkok or the U.S. Consulate General in Chiang Mai free of charge.

 - Make arrangements for the disposition of remains and personal effects of the deceased, often with the assistance of a Thai funeral home.

 The Thai forensic institute or hospital may require a letter of instruction from the U.S. Embassy to release remains of a U.S. citizen into the custody of the next-of-kin or designated representative.The American Citizens Services unit can produce a letter of instruction upon receipt of explicit written guidance in the form of a legal will or a signed and notarized Affidavit of Next-of-Kin (PDF 63KB) in some cases.

 When a U.S. Citizen dies in Thailand, the body is usually preserved until instructions are received from the next-of-kin regarding the disposition of remains.
 There are normally two options:

 - Cremation in Thailand and interment or scattering of ashes in Thailand, the United States or other location